Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/README.md

 | Total Economic Costs | φ 836,566,436  | φ 35,376,330,076    |

 #### Program costs
+Under the proposed social insurance program, residents in high-risk areas (Region 2, 4, 5, 6) will be incentivised to move both before and after a hazard event occurs.
+This corresponds to the voluntary and involuntary costs below, respectively.
+In the short-term, this program will lead to higher economic costs due to extra payments to incentivise residents to move to lower-risk regions through lump-sum payments, construction of new homes, rent payments and house buy-backs (see Program Design section for full details).
+>
+From the projected values below, a slight reduction in the mean property damage and displacement cost estimates is evident, compared to costs without the program (11.69% and 11.54% respectively).
+Additionally, in the short-term (2020-2030), the cost of incentivising voluntary relocation is around φ 12 billion, while involuntary relocation after a hazard event is only around φ 55.5 million.
+As the number of voluntary relocations declines, the scheme costs will also decline.

 |                            | Mean Estimates   | Upper Bound (97.5%) |
 | -------------------------- | ---------------: | ------------------: |